RickConsole/evilshell/README.md

 # Evil Shell

-Evil Shell mimics a bash shell to hopefully capture a user's password.
+Evil Shell is a social engineering tool to capture user passwords

 Running the bianry will present you with a bash-like prompt that mimics the format and colors of a default ubuntu system.

-The idea is that the binary placed on a target machine and a server admin runs it out of curiosity.
+The idea is that the binary is placed on a target machine and a server admin runs it out of curiosity.

 To the victim, once the binary is run nothing seems to happen, but in reality they are in a fake shell.